 Reviewed by Galen Strickland

 There will be some comments about this book that could be interpreted as negative, but they aren't really.
 It's a very good book, with an interesting character going through a coming of age crisis that should be recognizable to many, even if they aren't fifteen year old girls.
-It won both the Hugo and Nebula this year for best novel, and has also been nominated for a World Fantasy Award, which will be decided by November 4 (it didn't win).
+Among Others won both the Hugo and Nebula this year for best novel, and has also been nominated for a World Fantasy Award, which will be decided by November 4.
+[EDIT: it didn't win.]
 While good, I'm not sure it is that good, but I haven't read any of the other nominated works yet.
 There are two different main elements to the story, one of which I found interesting, but the other one took up more time and is likely what received the most attention from other readers and writers.

 It is told in first person, through the diary entries of Morwenna Phelps, a Welsh-born girl who finds herself in an English boarding school after she runs away from her mother and takes refuge with her estranged father.
 He is subject to the whims of his three sisters who hold the purse-strings of the family fortune.
 Morwenna concludes that she is sent away to school because her aunts don't want her around.
 She is overjoyed to find that her father's library is well stocked with SF and fantasy titles, a lot of which she has already read, others he suggests she will probably like.
 This is the element that I think has received a lot of attention.
 Morwenna name-checks a lot of my favorite authors and books.
 She loves Tolkien, Vonnegut, Robert Silverberg, Samuel R. Delany, Roger Zelazny, John Brunner, Heinlein, Le Guin and Tiptree.
 She doesn't like Philip K. Dick, and has some harsh things to say about Stephen Donaldson and Terry Brooks, although she hasn't read those last two.
 She is mainly upset that the promotions for their books had the audacity to compare them to Tolkien.
 The events in the novel span a period of approximately five months, in the fall and winter of 1979-80.
 I am sure all the comments about the books are personal opinions of Ms. Walton, since she would have been that age then, and they were probably on her reading list at that time.
 This is nice, establishing the protagonist as another SF geek, but it is the less interesting part for me.